 * His love of boxing led him to title a 1974 live album The Main Event.

-* In 1978, finding out that former Heavyweight Champion of the World Joe Louis was down on his luck, sick and heavily in debt, Frank hosted a benefit for him at Caesar's Palace in Las Vegas.
+* In 1978, finding out that former Heavyweight Champion Joe Louis was down on his luck, sick and heavily in debt, Frank hosted a benefit for him at Caesar's Palace in Las Vegas.

 * And his last hit, in 1980, was "Theme from New York, New York."
 It's easy to forget that Liza Minnelli sang it first, in the film in question.
 Frank's version is played at the end of every Yankee game.

 He stands the test of time.
 When Al Martino played Johnny Fontaine in The Godfather, it came with only the slightest of disguise that he was playing Frank.
 Joe Piscopo and Phil Hartman portrayed him on Saturday Night Live.
 In 1988, the period piece Who Framed Roger Rabbit put his early thin face on an animated "singing sword," singing "Witchcraft."
 (A song that came out in 1957, 10 years after the film takes place.)
-Singers such as Tony Bennett, Bobby Darin, Harry Connick Jr. and Michael Buble have gone out of their way to copy him.
-Even in the 1980s, he appeared on the TV shows Who's the Boss? and Magnum, P.I.
+Singers such as Tony Bennett, Bobby Darin, Harry Connick Jr. and Michael Bublé have gone out of their way to copy him.
+Even in the 1980s, he appeared on the TV shows Who's the Boss? and Magnum, P.I., as Tony Danza and Tom Selleck, respectively, were huge fans of his.

 As Princess Grace Kelly put it on a 1973 TV special, "How many of us have a favorite Frank Sinatra song?
 And, for how many of us, it is a different song?"